confFair/project/README.md

 * the *UMLfair profile*.

-*  A prototypical implementation that supports the generation of LTL claims from UML models annotated with UMLfair stereotypes.
+*  A prototypical implementation that supports the generation of LTL claims that conform to Defenition 4.1 in our paper.

 * The inputs and the outputs of applying our proposed framework on three case studies namely, the Bank Services System based on a real case study, the Delivery Management System based on the incedent describtion of [Amazon's delivery-free service](https://www.bloomberg.com/graphics/2016-amazon-same-day/), and the Loan Management System based on [business process model](https://link.springer.com/chapter/10.1007/978-3-319-92901-9_19) from an [event log](https://www.win.tue.nl/bpi/doku.php?id=2012:challenge) recording the loan management process of a Dutch financial institute.